Media Format Reference

 |Safari||html5, flash||html5, flash||-|

-1 HTML5 playback in Internet Explorer 9 was removed on 6.11.
+1 Audio playback in Internet Explorer 9 will only work via Flash

 3 AAC playback in HTML5 only supported on Windows.

 In addition to self-hosted audio and video files, JW Player includes native support for playing YouTube videos.
-This is possible through built-in support for the Chromeless Player API for Flash and the iFrame API for HTML5 playback.
-YouTube videos are embedded by linking to their page, using one of the following schemes:
+This is possible through built-in support for the iFrame API for HTML5 playback.

-JW Player supports two types of streaming protocols:
+JW Player supports three types of streaming protocols:

 - Apple's HLS protocol, using M3U8 manifest files and TS media files.
 HLS builds upon standard HTTP, making it easy to deploy and firewall resilient.
-All JW6 editions support HLS on mobile devices, but only the Premium and Ads editions support HLS on desktop browsers.
+All JW Player editions support HLS on mobile devices, but only the Premium and higher support HLS on desktop browsers.
 See Using Apple HLS Streaming for more info.

 - Adobe's RTMP protocol, using either a single media file or a SMIL manifest.
 RTMP requires dedicated server software and is often blocked by firewalls.
 See Using RTMP Streaming for more info.